shresthakamal/custom-image-classification/README.md

 ```python
 make inference
 ```
-    - This will prompt you to type the image path.
+- This will prompt you to type the image path, **remeber the root foler before specifying the path**, eg: `data/A/A1.jpeg`

 ### Running Inference through APP